DeniaC5657/sep11-freedom-project/entries/entry02.md

 8. Lying to people close to you about how much time you spend playing
 9. Using gaming to ease bad moods and feelings

 Video Game Addiction may seem to be a *"easy"* addiction to break but many have it without knowing it.
-Some evidence (from https://www.addictioncenter.com/drugs/video-game-addiction/)
+Some evidence (from https://www.addictioncenter.com/drugs/video-game-addiction/) show the true struggles many players have.

 "Over 2 billion people play video games worldwide, and the market for video games is on track to become a $90 billion industry in America by 2020.
 The average gamer plays for about 6 hours every week.
 For most players of all ages, playing video games is a fun pastime – a way to relax, connect with friends, and enjoy a challenge.
 Unfortunately, for some players, a video game hobby can escalate into an addictive disorder which takes over their lives."